richard-scryber/scryber.core/docs/document_structure.rst

 Html header
 -----------

-The following tags are supports as direct mappings to the PDF document information.
+In the html header. the following tags are supports as direct mappings to the PDF document information.

 .. code-block:: html